jeeliz/jeelizPupillometry/README.md

 * Adjust the lighting (the red lights position) so that the pupil should be black, without too strong reflections, and the iris should be sufficiently illuminated to be separable from the pupil.
 You can also play with the camera settings (with Linux/Debian, launch `v4l2ucp /dev/video1` and replace automatic exposure with manual one.
 [This a screenshot of our settings](/images/screenshots/v4l2ucp.png)),
 * Adjust the last slider, the *Pupil detect sensitivity*.
 The detection of the pupil is shown by a lime circle on the iris view.

+The detection works better without wearing glasses.
+If you still have to wear it, they should be very clean in order to not disturb the pupil detection.

 ## Architecture